Vay55/Cafe_Finder/README.md

 Cafe Finder demonstrates how Flask, PostgreSQL, and frontend templates can be combined into a functional full-stack application.

-It highlights important concepts such as relational database design, dynamic query building, and backend-frontend integration.

-This project serves as a strong foundation for building more advanced systems involving analytics, user interaction, and recommendation engines.

 ---

 ## Status